tobiasrist/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-Contrary to the analysis above, we now summarize the original dataset by the *interval* variable, dropping the date information on the way and calculating the mean of every 5-minute-interval to reveal an averaged daily pattern of steps, visualized in a time series plot:
+To extend the analysis above, we now summarize the original dataset by the `interval` variable, dropping the date information on the way and calculating the mean of every 5-minute-interval to reveal an averaged daily pattern of steps, visualized in a time series plot:

 ```r